JanssenProject/jans/docs/admin/install/vm-install/dynamic-download.md

 1. Execute Installer

-    Installer can be invoked using various options to tailor the installation process.
-Invoke commands below to know about all the available options.
+    The installer can be invoked using various options to tailor the installation process.
+Invoke the commands below to know about all the available options.

     ```
     install.py --help
     setup.py --help
     ```

     One particularly useful option for development environments is the one below which installs the Janssen Server with test data loaded.

      ```
      python3 install.py --args="-t"
      ```

     To install without test data loaded, run the command below:

      ```text
      python3 install.py
      ```

 ## Uninstall

-Use command below to uninstall the Janssen Server
+Use the command below to uninstall the Janssen Server

 ```
 python3 install.py -uninstall